jlongua/plan9-dns/NXNSAttack.md

 ```
 and so on....

-so apparently the 'mitigation' doesn't work well
+the 'mitigation' apparently works with aggressive caching and I haven't noticed any server degradation.
 even with the logs, it is very difficult to see where the attack is originating

 seems to have slowed down and maybe stopped...
 I did add some blocking policies, and blocked some ip's and cidr's but not sure if that did anything at all.